high-u/node-red-contrib-manage-flow-by-git/README.md

 ## Feature

+- for Node-RED.
-Manage flow by git.
+- Manage flow by git.
-It is easy to watch **diff** of `function node` and `template node`.
+- It is easy to watch **diff** of `function node` and `template node`.
-Export XML.
+- Export XML.
 Flow(XML) optimized for git diff.
-Sort node by id.
+- Sort node by id.
-JSON for restoration is also included in XML.Be careful with handling due to it is informal processing.
+- JSON for restoration is also included in XML.
+  - Be careful with handling due to it is informal processing.
-Committing this XML to git makes it easy to manage.
+- Committing this XML to git makes it easy to manage.

 ## Released